zwang180/uber_challenge_test/README.md

   2.2 Implement more general search function(ignore space, case insensitive, search by other field) by regex and other tools.

-  2.3 Figure out how to create superuser. (wait for mongoengine to update hopefully).
+  2.3 Figure out how to create superuser. (wait for mongoengine to update for Django 1.9 hopefully, see https://github.com/MongoEngine/django-mongoengine).